 3. Peloponnese, Greece

-Best for local foods and exploring ruins
+Best for local food and exploring ruins

 Hanging south of mainland Greece, the mountainous Peloponnese peninsula, the one-time heartland of the Spartans, is both historically rich and fantastically fertile.
 So come in mild, sunny spring, to walk the ruins – Olympia, Mycenae, Epidaurus – in pleasant temperatures (average maximum 21°C/70°F) and to eat yourself silly.
 Specialty produce ranges from Kalamata olives to tsakoniki eggplant, and roast suckling pig to the Menalon mountains’ vanilla fir honey, which has protected-origin status.
-Even better, tourism here is more community-focused than mass-market, with family-run food tours, guesthouses and tavernas enabling you to sample authentic favors.
+Even better, tourism here is more community-focused than mass-market, with family-run food tours, guesthouses and tavernas enabling you to sample authentic flavors.
 The wine is great, too: try super reds from Nemea and sweet white Malvasia from Monemvasia.

 Two cyclists ride by cherry blossoms in peak bloom on an early spring morning along the banks of the Schuylkill River.